manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

   comment: [
     Like in the html version the user sends a post request to the /login mapping: this time its implementation is handled more manually.

-    From the username and password received from the request, a token is generated.
+    First, a token is generated from the username and password received from the request.

-    The token is then verified by the SecurityContextHolder which calls loadUserByUsername() implemented by the same UserDetailsService from the HTML version.
+    The token is then verified by SecurityContextHolder which calls loadUserByUsername() implemented by the same UserDetailsService from the HTML version.

-    SecurityContextHolder return an Authentication object holding the results of the validation of the credentials.
+    SecurityContextHolder returns an Authentication object holding the results of the validation of the credentials.

-    The next chain of calls is basically boilerplate to finally store a valid context with the authentication, inside SecurityContextRepository.
+    The next chain of calls is basically boilerplate to finally store a valid context containing the authentication, inside SecurityContextRepository.
 This way the authentication is effectively stored.
   ],
   label_: "login-sequence-ria",
   comment_next_page_: true,